Where Everything Fights Everything

 Rice has evolved forty thousand varieties for survival; pandas have evolved international sympathy as their survival strategy.

-Cultural significance rice Wins
+Cultural significance Rice Wins

 Panda